 - 10) What drives you?
 What motivates you to come to work each day?

 Want more ideas?
-Not sure how to handle someone who is a different generation, ethnicity, background, culture, or life stage?
-There’s over
+Not sure how to handle someone who is of a different generation, ethnicity, background, culture, or life stage?
+There are over

 2) One on one meeting questions for Talking about Career Development